top of page

 Genetic traits:

-Evolutionary Rationale: These genes may have been beneficial in environments where energy-dense foods were scarce.
+Evolutionary Rationale: This archetype reflects genetic adaptations for survival in environments with cyclical food scarcity—favoring efficient energy storage from carbohydrates.
+While most common in Indigenous populations of the Americas and Pacific Islands, these traits are also present in some Southern and Eastern European groups, likely due to historic agricultural hardship or seasonal famine exposure.
+These genes may have been beneficial in environments where energy-dense foods were scarce.
 Individuals with these adaptations could store fat effectively in times of abundance to survive prolonged food shortages.
 However, in a modern high-carb environment, they are prone to obesity and metabolic disorders.
-More common in populations with a history of food scarcity and cyclical feast-famine patterns, such as Indigenous North and South Americans, Pacific Islanders, and certain African groups.

 Best Diet Type: Moderate-protein, moderate-fat, controlled-carb approach (e.g., ketogenic or slow-carb diets).